 Our approach brings this holistic transformation to life through the following components:

 Our workforce options help organizations implement innovative staffing concepts using on- and off-balance-sheet resources that cover the entire talent continuum.
 This includes experienced actuarial consultants, global and domestic “delivery center” employees, and crowdsourcing and gig-economy solutions leveraging Deloitte’s Pixel™ platform.
 These workforce solutions, including Deloitte’s own Delivery Center consultants, help you augment in-house actuarial and data science resources, free staff to address disruptions, and add resources in the event of attrition.

 We have developed tools and solutions, based on technologies such as robotic process automation (RPA) and machine learning, to support actuarial work and generate deeper insights to improve your organization’s performance.
 These tools can be scaled and customized to streamline and automate actuarial processes, perform first-level analyses, and provide trends and insights across applicable industries.

 |Exponential Actuary Lab

-Whether your organization is ready for large scale transformation, has ideas for specific proofs of concept, or is just interested in learning more, the Exponential Actuary™ Lab helps guide organizations to their future-state vision of the actuarial function The lab can be from one to three days in length and can be customized based on your needs to help drive outcomes.
+Whether your organization is ready for large-scale transformation, has ideas for specific proofs of concept, or is just interested in learning more, the Exponential Actuary™ Lab helps guide organizations to their vision of the actuary of the future.
+The lab can be from one to three days in length and can be customized based on your needs to help drive outcomes.

 1 Banham, Russ.
 “Insurer Innovation Comes Under the Rating Agency Microscope.”
 Insurancejournal.com, July 2019.